neilsteven1997/cybersecurity/networking-core-protocols-tryhackme-2025-12-11.md

 Using the FTP client ftp on the AttackBox, access the FTP server at 10.49.144.88 and retrieve flag.txt.
 What is the flag found?
 `THM{FAST-FTP}`

+---
+## Simple Mail Transfer Protocol (SMTP)
+defines the mechanism for email transmission between a mail client and a mail server, and critically, between two mail servers.
+This process is analogous to physical mail dispatch and utilizes a series of defined, text-based commands over a reliable connection, typically TCP port 25, the default listening port for SMTP servers.

+1. The SMTP session initiation begins with the client issuing either the **HELO** or **EHLO** (Extended HELO) command to identify itself to the server.

+2. Following successful initiation, the client must specify the mail origin using the **MAIL FROM** command, which provides the sender's email address.

+3. The next step is defining the destination via the **RCPT TO** command, specifying the recipient's email address.

+4. Once the source and destination are defined, the client uses the **DATA** command to signal that the full body and headers of the email message will follow.
+The server responds, preparing to receive the content.

+5. The client then transmits the complete email, concluding the message with a single period (`.`) on a line by itself, which serves as the end-of-message delimiter.
+This direct protocol interaction, which can be manually replicated using a `telnet` client, reveals the fundamental command exchange hidden beneath modern email client interfaces, providing insight into the structure of text-based protocols like POP3 and IMAP.